Fluctuations in Single-Shot $\epsilon$-Deterministic Work Extraction: Proof of the Theorem

 \begin{proof}

+We want to express the LHS of Eq. (\ref{theorem}) in terms of the work extracted from the system.
+We first start by giving the ratio of the work cost probability to the probability of its reverse process for the case maximum possible work was extracted.
+Then we use that to prove the fluctuation theorem in the general case.

-We wish to express the LHS of Eq. (\ref{theorem}) in terms of the work extracted from the system.
-Starting with the $\epsilon$-deterministic forward process we need to find a minimal set of eigenstates such that their total weight is at least $1-\epsilon$.
+Starting with extracting the maximum work in the $\epsilon$-deterministic forward process we need to find a minimal set of eigenstates such that their total probability is at least $1-\epsilon$.
 Removing an $\epsilon$ weight of the initial state amounts to such a smoothing.

 To achieve this we $\beta$-order the eigenstates of the initial state as explained in the main text.
 Then we remove as many eigenstates from the low weight end of the spectrum as possible while staying within the $1-\epsilon$ limit.
 This is done by choosing an index $l$, such that \EQ{ 1-\epsilon \geq \sum_j\sum_{i=1}^l k_{i \rightarrow j}\frac{P(E_i)}{g(E-E_i)} } and \EQ{ 1-\epsilon \leq \sum_j \sum_{i=1}^{l+1} k_{i \rightarrow j}\frac{P(E_i)}{g(E-E_i)}. }